-14.62.320 Underground Districts.
+14.62.300 Underground Districts.

 (a) Underground Districts.
-The city requires the undergrounding of new utilities in all areas of the City except within the rights-of way along the following roads:
+The city requires the undergrounding of new utilities, which would include all support equipment including, but not limited to any backhaul or electricity, for small wireless facilities in all areas of the City except within the rights-of-way along the following roads:

 - (1) State Route 9;

 - (2) State Route 92;

 - (3) State Route 204;

-- (4) Lundeen Parkway from SR 9 to Callow Road;
+- (4) Lundein Parkway from SR 9 to Callow Road;

 - (5) 20th Street NE except between 118th Avenue NE and 127th Avenue NE;

 - (6) 20th Street SE.

-(b) In areas designated as underground districts and where other utilities are located underground, a service provider or infrastructure company desiring to locate any above-ground infrastructure in support of a small cell deployment shall demonstrate that it is technologically infeasible to incorporate base facilities within proposed or existing light poles or in a vault underground.
-In such cases the applicant shall submit a concealment element plan in accordance with the provisions of section 14.62.270 LSCM.
+(b) In areas designated as underground districts and where other utilities are located underground, a service provider or infrastructure company desiring to locate any above-ground infrastructure in support of a small wireless deployment shall demonstrate that it is technologically infeasible to incorporate support facilities within proposed or existing light poles or in a vault underground.
+In such cases the applicant shall submit a concealment element plan in accordance with the provisions of section 14.62.280 LSMC.

-(c) In areas designated as underground districts where existing utilities are currently located above ground, small wireless facilities may be located above ground with the submission of a concealment element plan in accordance with the provisions of section 14.62.270 LSCM.
-Such facilities may remain until such time that other utility lines and poles are placed underground.
+(c) In areas designated as underground districts where existing utilities are currently located above ground, small wireless facilities may be located above ground with the submission of a concealment element plan in accordance with the provisions of section 14.62.280 LSMC.
+Such facilities may remain until such time that other utility lines and poles are placed underground, at which time an applicant may request that a small wireless facility be installed on a new street light consistent with the requirements of 14.62.280 LSMC and if no existing street light exists to host the SWF.